THE FOUR VALLEYS, AN OVERVIEW

 "The denizens of this plane speak no words—but they gallop their chargers."

-As a possible explanation, I submit to you another excerpt from the Master's wisdom:
+As a possible explanation, I offer another excerpt from the Master's wisdom:

 "Today the greatest of all divine bestowals is teaching the Cause of God for it is fraught with confirmations.
 Every teacher is confirmed and is favored at the Divine Threshold.
 In the estimation of the Ideal King, the army which is in the front of the battlefield is encircled with the glances of His mercifulness and in the sight of the Divine Farmer, the sower of the seed is accepted and favored."

-If this is the case, the question would be: under what conditions will this teaching work really succeed?
+If this is the case, the question arises: under what conditions will this teaching really succeed?

 "On this plane, neither the reign of reason is sufficient nor the authority of self."